Maya Lester QC

 - Chambers & Partners 2016

-Maya Lester QC has a wide ranging practice in public law, European law, competition law, public international law, and human rights & civil liberties.
+Maya Lester QC has a wide ranging practice in public law, European law, competition law, international law, and human rights.
 She regularly appears in leading cases in the Courts of England, Luxembourg and Strasbourg, and in the Competition Appeal Tribunal.
 She is highly recommended and ranked in all 5 areas by the legal directories and is regularly nominated for legal awards.

-Maya Lester has a particular expertise in the law relating to economic sanctions.
-As the most recent Chambers & Partners (2016) put it, she "owns the world of sanctions".
-She founded and co-writes a blog on European sanctions law (www.europeansanctions.com) and spent 2011-12 in New York at Columbia Law School lecturing and writing on sanctions.
+Maya has a particular expertise in the law relating to economic sanctions.
+As the directories put it, she is “Queen of the Sanctions Bar without a doubt” and "owns the world of sanctions".
+She founded and co-writes the sanctions law blog (www.europeansanctions.com) and spent a year in New York at Columbia Law School lecturing and writing on sanctions.
 She represents and advises hundreds of companies and individuals before the European and English courts and has acted in most of the leading cases, including Kadi, Tay Za, Central Bank of Iran, NITC and IRISL.

 Maya Lester has a wide ranging practice in public law, European law, sanctions, competition law, public international law, and human rights.